Ideas for a Christmas Eve Box

 If your children love craft activities then why not get them a subscription to the Mister Maker Club?
 They send you a craft box every month or 2 weeks (you choose, there are 12 boxes in total so you won’t be subscribing for years and years, another bonus in my opinion!).
 Order your subscription in time for the first box to be part of your Christmas Eve activities.

-If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Christmas Stories for Little Children.
+If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Illustrated Stories for Christmas.
 A Christmas Carol is also a great read for older children.
 Christmas Day will be so busy that bedtime stories probably won’t happen.
 I believe no Christmas Eve Box is complete without a story.
 Settle them down for bed and take the chance to stop for a minute and remember what Christmas is all about amidst the preparations.
+If you are true bookworms then plan ahead with some Christmas advent books.

 Of course there is always the option of a DVD.
 Why not schedule in an hour or two to put your feet up, get out the popcorn and watch a DVD together.
 Our Christmas favourites are Muppet Christmas Carol, It’s a Wonderful Life, Miracle on 34th Street and Elf.
 What’s your favourite?
 Share with us in the comments below, it might give someone else who’s stuck an idea for their Christmas Eve box.